SarahMAmann/programatic-media/README.md

-# Religious Trauma
+A multimedia project generated fully with code using Remotion, Fotor, and Sonic Pi.

 <img src="/public/cover.png" alt="cover image of skull on black static background">

-A multimedia project generated fully with code that shows how my brain feels.
-Built with Remotion, Fotor, and Sonic Pi.

 Sonic Pi code used to generate the audio:
 ```live_loop :guit do